 Employing European nationals

-EEA nationals who arrive in the UK before Brexit will have the right to remain under the Brexit transition rules.
+EEA nationals who arrived in the UK before 11pm on 31 December 2020 will have the right to remain under the Brexit transition rules.
 They can apply for Settled Status via the government website and they have until the 30 June 2021 to apply.

 Recruiting from the EU